 When compared to traditional written reviews, video testimonials are stronger and more impactful as they provide an in-depth look at the experience a customer had.
 These videos often tell a story – the customer had a problem, searched for a solution, and it was resolved with a product or service.
 Stories are a great way to draw in leads, and when they come directly from your happy customers, it’s even better.

 Video testimonials can be professionally done, but this requires a lot of time, money, and coordination with your customer.
-A trending format is user-generated content, which has the customer record themselves and share the video file with the business.
+A popular is through user-generated content, which has the customer record themselves and shares the video file with the business.
 If you’re just getting started collecting testimonials, we recommend the latter.
 Here are some examples of video testimonials created by our customers using the Boast platform.

 Now that you know what a video testimonial is, let’s discuss why you should be using them.